bogdan-veliscu/django-book/memory-bank/active-context.md

 - The worker count (4 by default) may be too high for the available resources
 - Multiple middleware components add overhead to each request
 - Caching is only implemented for unauthenticated users
+- The GlobalCacheMiddleware had an async/sync context issue causing article creation to fail

 ## Recent Changes
 1. **Memory Limits Configuration**: